-Squeeze in to get a picture, throw a coin then be on your way to your next stop, the Spanish Steps.
+Squeeze in to get a picture, throw a coin, and be on your way to your next stop, the Spanish Steps.

 The Spanish Steps

-You can do you best impression where this wall ends just avoid sitting on the steps as the tourism police are forever blowing whistles and telling people to stand up.
+You can do your best impression where this wall ends just avoid sitting on the steps, as the tourism police are forever blowing whistles and telling people to stand up.

 The building at the top of the 135 steps is Trinità dei Monti.

 If you are in need of some green space, climb the steps and make your way to Villa Borghese where you will find one of the most popular viewpoints, Terrazza del Pincio.